Will Louisville cover the spread vs. Texas? Betting Trends, Record ATS

 Louisville Betting Records & Stats

-- Louisville won 11 games against the spread last season, while failing to cover 17 times.
+- Louisville covered 11 times in 28 games with a spread last season.

 Louisville vs. Texas Over/Under Stats